-John Nocera (Sound Engineer) is originally from Providence, RI, and now resides in Connecticut.
+John Nocera (Production Manager and Sound Engineer) is originally from Providence, RI, and now resides in Connecticut.
 He has 29 years of international touring as a freelance engineer.
 Most recently John has toured with Nuclear Cowboyz and Disney on Ice.
 This is his third tour with IN THE MOOD and is excited to be a part of this experience.

 Bud Forrest (Creator and Executive Producer) is a former Juilliard student who earned his Bachelor of Science degree from Ithaca College, Ithaca, NY and did graduate work in music at Catholic University in Washington, D.C..
 He was accompanist to the world famous “Singing Sergeants,” the official chorus of the United States Air Force.
 Throughout his thirty years in Washington, D.C. he had been pianist for events at many of Washington, D.C.’s political events including performances at the U.S. Senate, the U.S. House of Representatives and the Smithsonian Institution.
 In addition, Bud was a pianist for touring Broadway shows appearing in the Washington, D.C. area.
 In 1993, World USO selected IN THE MOOD to be an official entertainment for the 50th Commemoration of World War II.
 From 1994 to 2015, IN THE MOOD has traveled to over 48 states (Alaska and Vermont here we come!), Canada, Europe, New Zealand and three times to Australia for over 80 sold-out performances.
 In 1997, Bud and his String of Pearls Orchestra were featured at an Inaugural Ball for President and Mrs. Clinton.
 Now celebrating the 25th year of touring, Bud and IN THE MOOD are looking forward to many more years of bringing the best decade of 20th century American popular music—the 1940s—and the Big Band era to fans worldwide.